 Transitioning your parent from their home to a senior living facility comes with a variety of challenges.
 While making the move to a senior community is a great fit for many seniors, it doesn’t make saying goodbye to family homes, or feeling like you’re losing a sense of independence any easier.
 During a move, emotions can be high and the stress of physically moving your parent’s personal items can add another element of worry.
-So, if you or someone you know is helping a parent transition into a nursing home or retirement community, be sure to use these helpful tips.
+So, if you or someone you know is moving elderly parents out of their home and into a nursing home or retirement community, be sure to use these helpful tips.

 Many seniors feel a loss of control as they prepare to leave their homes.
 Make sure you and your family members clearly communicate what will be happening, why the move is in place, and what will happen to their belongings.
 Give your parent the option to have as much participation in the process as they would like to have.
 This can include making decisions on which room to pack first or what items should be given away or donated.